SketchingDev/sketchingdev.github.io/blog/_posts/2022-03-15-automate-testing-genesys-web-messenger.md

 layout: blog-post
 title:  "Automate testing Genesys' Web Messenger"
 date:   2022-03-15 00:00:00
-categories: software developers ccaas genesys web messenger testing
+categories: software developers CCaaS Genesys web messenger testing
 image-base: /assets/images/posts/2022-03-15-automate-testing-genesys-web-messenger
 ---

-Manually testing chatbots can be a slow and error prone process, especially when testing all potential customer journeys.
+Manually testing chatbots can be a slow and error-prone process, especially when testing all potential customer journeys.
 The quicker and more reliable approach to testing is to rely on automated tests, which can be triggered with a click of a button, test all the functionality in a fraction of the time and even act as documentation.

 In this article I will guide you through how to write automated tests for [Genesys' Web Messenger](https://help.mypurecloud.com/articles/about-web-messaging/)